 The fight matters because this is not just rhetoric.
 It shows how U.S. power can reach into another country’s economy and shape daily life far from Washington.

-The move: The story centers on the Cuban government pushing back against U.S. pressure tied to energy and blockade threats.
+The story centers on the Cuban government pushing back against U.S. pressure tied to energy and blockade threats.
 In plain terms, the U.S. is using economic leverage to force political pressure on Havana.
 Cuba’s leadership is answering with defiance, not compliance.

-Why this fits Global Power Plays: The main mechanism here is cross-border state power.
+The main mechanism here is cross-border state power.
 The United States is using foreign-policy pressure and sanctions-style leverage, not just making a statement.
 That makes this a story about international power, not just domestic politics.

-Who this hits: Ordinary Cubans are the ones most likely to feel the squeeze first, especially if energy access gets tighter.
+Ordinary Cubans are the ones most likely to feel the squeeze first, especially if energy access gets tighter.
 Businesses, hospitals, transit, and households can all take the hit when fuel and power become political weapons.
 The pressure also shapes what choices Cuba’s government can realistically make.

 Whether Washington follows the threats with new restrictions or enforcement steps.